curt0230/School_District_Analysis/README.md

 ### School rankings
 To illustrate these points, these are the top and bottom 5 ranking schools in the district.
-Clearly, there are tightly coupled relationships between budget, class size, and school type when it comes to testing outcomes.
+All of the top 5 ranked schools are charter schools with smaller class sizes, lower budgets, and higher test scores, and all 5 bottom ranked schools are public schools which are opposite on each count.
+This further emphasizes the tightly coupled relationships between budget, class size, and school type with relationship to testing outcomes.

 #### Top 5 schools
 ![top_5_schools.png](/Analysis/top_5_schools.png)